AdvancedCustomFields/docs/fields/flexible-content.md

   Sets a limit on how many layouts are allowed.

 ## Template usage
-The Flexible Content field is essential a wrapper for a group of layouts, so to loop through the layouts and target the sub field values, you must make use of a few extra functions.
-These are described below.
+The Flexible Content field is essential a wrapper for a group of layouts.
+To loop through the layouts and target the sub field values, you must make use of [have_rows](https://www.advancedcustomfields.com/resources/functions/have_rows/), [the_row](https://www.advancedcustomfields.com/resources/functions/have_rows/), and [the_sub_field](https://www.advancedcustomfields.com/resources/functions/the_sub_field/) functions.

 ### Basic Loop
-This example demonstrates how to loop through and display data with the [have_rows](https://www.advancedcustomfields.com/resources/functions/have_rows/), [the_row](https://www.advancedcustomfields.com/resources/functions/have_rows/), and [the_sub_field](https://www.advancedcustomfields.com/resources/functions/the_sub_field/) functions.
+This example demonstrates how to loop through and display data.
 ```
 <?php

-// Check if the flexible content field has rows of data
+// Check if the flexible content field has data
 if( have_rows('flexible_content_field_name') ):

      // Loop through data